020 7550 6166

 You may have been detained on an immigration issue if you entered the UK illegally, or if you stayed in the UK longer than you were authorised to.

-If you are a European or non-European national and have committed a criminal offence, the Secretary of State may decide to deport you and your family members.
-If this is the case and you wish to appeal the decision, you will need to make representation to the Home Office and if they refuse, appeal to the Immigration Tribunal.
+If you are a non-British national and have committed a criminal offence, the Secretary of State may decide to deport you and your family members.
+If this is the case and you wish to appeal the decision, you will need to make representation to the Home Office.
+However, in case of a refusal, you may reserve a right to appeal to the Immigration Tribunal.

-It is a breach of human rights to deport first appeal later.
-Having to appeal from abroad can reduce the effectiveness of an appeal, so the Supreme Court has ruled deporting non-British criminals before they have had a chance to appeal breaches their human rights.
+It is a breach of human rights to deport first and appeal later.
+Having to appeal from abroad can reduce the effectiveness of an appeal.
+If the court has ruled in favor of deporting a non-British criminals before they have had a chance to appeal, it will breach their human rights.